-Are you looking for best Best Everest Base Camp trek companies for best Everest base camp trek company in Nepal?
+Are you looking for best Best Everest Base Camp trek companies for best Everest base camp trek in Nepal?
 Here are 7 ways to choose best and ethical trekking company for Everest base camp trek and other adventure trips in Nepal.
 When you trek to a country like Nepal it’s easy to get caught up in the hunt for the cheapest trek or Tour Company.
 While “budget Everest base camp trek ” might be well known in Nepal, it’s still essential to make considerate, mindful decisions when choosing a best Trekking company for Trek to Everest base camp or any treks and climbing adventure trips in Nepal.
 Finding best and ethical trekking companies takes work, but is worth the effort.

 1. Is there proof that they care the society?

 A business corporation may say they give back to the society, but examine for the evidence.
 If you see a lot of stock photos and unclear language that doesn’t state specific societies, they might not really be giving back.
 Call and ask what they are keenly doing to avoid mistreatment of local communities.
 If their answers don’t mention particular societies or you can’t easily speak with a manager about their work, it’s time to find a different trekking company.

 2. Are you able to actually speak with the owner?

 An ethical and best trekking company will always let you communicate with a real person.
 If you are frequently redirected with automated replies and form emails, start looking for someone else.
 If you do reach a person, but the staffs don’t know their work and can’t easily clarify what they do to practice ethical tourism, it’s also time to move on.
 You should also be able to simply speak with the owner.
 Ask challenging questions and measure whether or not you’re receiving agreeable responses.
 If the person you’re speaking with avoids the tough queries or gives you vague responses, think trekking with someone else

 3. What is the company's policy on sustainability and eco-consciousness?